 There is a difference between muscle soreness caused by exercise, and injury.
-Those two are not always clear to most people.
+Those two are not always clear to many people.
 If your soreness prevents you from performing your daily activities, that’s too much soreness.
 It might be an injury.

 Proteins increase muscle mass and help the muscles heal quickly.
-It is therefore recommended to eat proteins or take recovery drinks that contain proteins after a workout.
+It is therefore recommended to eat proteins or take protein recovery drinks that contain proteins after a workout.

 Protein shakes are one of the best things you can consume directly after your workout.

 A lack of electrolytes can cause muscle soreness.
 Ensure that you’re adequately hydrated by taking drinks that are easily digested to power up and avoid stomach upsets.
 Drinking water before, during, and after your workouts will help with soreness and recovery.
+(6)

 Hydration is not only important in dealing with sore muscles, but also very important to muscle development and increasing strength.
 Learn more about the best ways to hydrate.